gabru-md/faces/to-do.md

 ### How To Implement

 #### Check for Faces in Images where Face is not straight, i.e., Face is tilted leftwards or rightwards:
-  * Open an Image and Try to Detect the tiltes Face at first! <--- Done
+  * Open an Image and Try to Detect the tilted Face at first! <--- Done
   * It was just a try! <--- Done
   * Follow the steps below until the Face gets Accurately Detected! <--- Done
   * Rotate the Image Matrix through a certain 'theta'. <--- Done